The Mergers & Acquisitions Litigation Review: China

-- A buyer or seller in an M&A transaction may seek to revoke the contract and claim damages (if losses are incurred) pursuant to the General Principles of the PRC Civil Law.
-Similar to shareholders' claims discussed above, in order to prevail, the claimant should demonstrate that the concerned contract is based on significant misconception, fraud or coercion, or is obviously unfair as a result of the counterparty taking advantage of the claimant's predicament or lack of judgement.31
+A buyer or seller in an M&A transaction may seek to revoke the contract and claim damages (if losses are incurred) pursuant to the PRC Civil Code.
+Similar to shareholders' claims discussed above, in order to prevail, the claimant should demonstrate that the concerned contract is based on significant misconception, fraud or coercion, or is obviously unfair as a result of the counterparty taking advantage of the claimant's predicament or lack of judgement.33

-- The most common counterparty claims are based on breach of M&A contracts including share purchase agreements and other contractual instruments based on the PRC Contract Law.32 In practice, disputes usually arise out of performance of the contractual clauses on payment, price adjustment, representations and warranties.
+The most common counterparty claims are based on breach of M&A contracts, including share purchase agreements and other contractual instruments based on the PRC Civil Code.34 In practice, disputes usually arise out of performance of the contractual clauses on payment, price adjustment, representations and warranties.
 To successfully establish a breach of contract claim, the claimant should demonstrate:

 - the existence of a contract;

 - the defendant's failure to perform its contractual obligation; and